FORUM CLUB HANDBALL – HEART OF THE GAME

 The FCH General Assembly (GA) is the highest body of FCH.
 The GA meets at least once per year.

-The GA decides upon the guidelines of the policy of the Elite Handball Clubs.
+The GA decides upon the guidelines of the policy of the European Top Handball Clubs.

-The following clubs are automatically members of FCH:
+The following clubs are automatically active members of FCH:

 • The EHF Champions League clubs +